casangi/testviper/README.md

 [![Documentation Status](https://readthedocs.org/projects/testviper/badge/?version=latest)](https://testviper.readthedocs.io)
 ![Static Badge](https://img.shields.io/badge/work_in-progress-yellow)

+## 🚀 ReportPortal Integration

+This repository includes a complete ReportPortal integration for comprehensive test reporting and analytics.
+The system provides:

+- **Real-time Test Execution Tracking**: Monitor test progress as it happens
+- **Launch Management**: Organize test runs with custom launch names and descriptions
+- **Coverage Analytics**: Track code coverage for each component
+- **Historical Trends**: Analyze test results over time
+- **Multi-Component Support**: Integrated testing for all VIPER ecosystem components

+### Quick Start with ReportPortal

+1. **Start ReportPortal**: `docker-compose up -d`
+2. **Access Dashboard**: http://localhost:8080 (login: `superadmin`/`erebus`)
+3. **Run Tests**: `python dashboard/run_tests_with_reportportal.py`

+---

-This repository will be used to build and run integration tests for the VIPER Ecosystem.
+This repository is used to build and run integration tests for the VIPER Ecosystem.
 It will install all components and run the available tests in the CI.
 Structure of this repository:
 - tests/integration: workflow integration tests
 - requirements: requirements to build dependencies
 - ci: configuration for CI system
+- dashboard: ReportPortal integration and analytics
 - (docs)
 - (docs/user_stories)
 - scripts: scripts to generate reports and results